bionicvisionlab/2024-ArgusPairs/README.md

 This repo contains all Python scripts that produce the figures and tables in the paper.

-To run the notebook, please install the required Python package via pip:
+To run the notebook, please install the required Python packages via pip:

 ```
 pip install -r requirements.txt